 Making History?
 A Q&A with Tyler Titus

-Erie School Board candidate Tyler Titus answers a few questions about his journey
+Erie School Board candidate Tyler Titus answers a few questions about their journey

-In 2014, Titus came out as trans, and his life has been on a positive trajectory ever since.
+In 2014, Titus came out as trans, and their life has been on a positive trajectory ever since.
 In May, Titus staged a successful write-in campaign to be on November's ballot.
-In June, he was selected for The Erie Reader's 2017 40 Under 40 class, and has since been featured in news outlets, most notably The Daily Beast.
+In June, they were selected for The Erie Reader's 2017 40 Under 40 class, and has since been featured in news outlets, most notably The Daily Beast.

-An energetic father of two boys, aged 9 and 4, he's personally invested in the Erie School District.
-We were able to sit down with the charismatic candidate to get his take on things.
+An energetic father of two boys, aged 9 and 4, they're personally invested in the Erie School District.
+We were able to sit down with the charismatic candidate to get their take on things.

 Nick Warren: Let's start with how you got here.
 In regard to your write-in campaign, how did the hurdles of May's primary get you to this point on the ballot?